flenny/ping-flenny-net-hugo/content/post/nginx-redirect-any-subdomain-http-or-https-to-a-single-subdomain.md

 +++
 comments = true
 date = "2016-02-03T19:37:18+01:00"
-description = "Learn how to redirect HTTP to HTTPS and any subdomain to a single subdomain." draft = false image = "images/post/default-post.png" tags = ["nginx", "ssl"]
+description = "Learn how to redirect HTTP to HTTPS and any subdomain to a single HTTPS subdomain." draft = false image = "images/post/default-post.png" tags = ["nginx", "ssl"]